 These amounts are the same regardless of whether you sell your investment at the end of a period or continue to hold your investment.
-The example does not consider any brokerage fees or transaction fees that broker-dealers may charge for processing redemption requests.
+The example does not consider any brokerage fees the trust pays or any transaction fees that broker-dealers may charge for processing redemption requests.